lamtrinh259/ETHGlobal_Tokyo_hackathon/README.md

 ### Project submission materials
 1. Presentation deck can be viewed here: https://docs.google.com/presentation/d/1PbiUOzlKVB7FomlmyNA5c82ZmYIczTUyBVE5gr6LoYc/edit#slide=id.g22dfca0265a_0_45
 2. Early Figma draft can be viewed here: https://www.figma.com/proto/ivoq9IGR6IYoOA67uMrJNn/Untitled-Tokyo-Hackathon-Project?page-id=0%3A1&node-id=47-44&viewport=440%2C181%2C0.17&scaling=scale-down&starting-point-node-id=47%3A44
-3. Demo video can be viewed here:
+3. Final demo video can be viewed here: https://docs.google.com/presentation/d/1PbiUOzlKVB7FomlmyNA5c82ZmYIczTUyBVE5gr6LoYc/edit#slide=id.g22dfca0265a_0_50

 ### Project description
 For many Web3 users, we are certain that many people have heard the phrase "the data is on the blockchain, so everybody can see it."
 But how many have actually tried to do it, and then realized how difficult it is to query the data on the blockchain when it is more than just 1 transaction?
 We have created the solution for that problem: We make querying data on the blockchain (for now Ethereum and Polygon mainnets) easy using AI-powered natural language understanding and a friendly user interface for Web3 technology.